Live PD

 Live PD is an American television program that aired on the A&E Network from 2016 to 2020.
-It followed police officers in the course of their patrols live, broadcasting select encounters with the nation.
-The show was hosted by Dan Abrams with analysis provided by Tom Morris Jr. and Lt.
+It follows police officers in the course of their patrols live, broadcasting interactions with the public.
+The show was hosted by Dan Abrams with analysis provided by Tom Morris Jr. and Sgt.
 Sean "Sticks" Larkin.

 The program premiered on October 28, 2016, with an initial order from A&E for four two-hour episodes.
 On February 1, 2017, A&E announced that the season would be expanded to 21 episodes.
 The first season concluded on August 19, 2017, with the second season premiering on October 6, 2017.
 The second season concluded on August 25, 2018, with the third season premiering on September 21, 2018; that same month, A&E renewed the series for an additional 150 episodes, to run through 2019.
 The fourth season premiered on September 20, 2019.
 On May 7, 2020, the series was renewed for an additional 160 episodes.
 However, on June 10, 2020, A&E canceled the series in the wake of protests against police brutality following the murder of George Floyd and the destruction of the video footage of the killing of Javier Ambler.

 At the time of cancellation, Live PD was the most watched show on A&E and the most watched show on cable during prime time on Friday.
 After the cancellation of Live PD, A&E's viewership went down 49% in the following months.
 On August 21, 2020, A&E began airing new episodes of spin-off series Live Rescue, which focuses on firefighters and EMTs, on Friday and Saturday nights in the same time slot.

 Two of the three hosts began hosting a new show titled On Patrol: Live on Reelz on July 22, 2022.
 That show also runs for three hours every Friday and Saturday night.